JAlcocerT/RPi/_posts/2021-07-21-getting-started.md

 ![rpi-imager](/img/rpi-imager.png)
 _Getting the OS ready at the RPi_

-Now plug the SD Card to the RPi and make sure to [enable SSH Access](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/).
+Now plug the SD Card to the RPi and make sure to [enable SSH Access](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/) & open the related port 22.

 You can **pre-enable SSH Access** by: